-- Camp Sekani/Beacon Hill: Nestled just a few miles outside the heart of downtown Spokane, Camp Sekani & Beacon Hill offer over 30 trails winding through 1,000 acres of public and private land.
-Be warned though, these trails are steep and frequented by bikers and runners alike.
+- Camp Sekani/Beacon Hill: Nestled just a few miles outside the heart of downtown Spokane, Camp Sekani and Beacon Hill offer over 30 trails, winding through a thousand acres of public and private land.
+These trails are steep and frequented by bikers and runners alike.

 Need route inspiration?
 Stop into any of our local shops and our staff are happy to provide you with pointers.